brizmon/DEK/PROPOSAL.md

 ### Auth
 As typical authorization happens, the user will get to a register/login screen as a landing page.
 From there the user will send a request to the server which will start a connection.

+### To Be Determined: Third Party API Call or Testing
+The team is looking for a third-party API call it can use to add trivia of the day, or possibly a word of the day to display on the welcome page or the main menu page.

+Alteratively, the team may choose to implement testing to catch any bugs in the app.

 ## Phases of Completion